Enhanced Practice for Internationally Educated Nurses

 Students are expected to behave in accordance with college policies in regard to behaviour.
 These policies include:

 These are available in the Conestoga College Student Guide as well as on the Website.
-Each Practical Nursing student "is responsible for ensuring that her or his practice and conduct meet legislative requirements and the standards of the Practical Nursing profession" - College of Nurses of Ontario (CNO) Professional Standards.
+Each EPIEN student "is responsible for ensuring that their practice and conduct meet legislative requirements and the standards of the nursing profession" - College of Nurses of Ontario (CNO) Professional Standards.

 Each Student: